camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/90-task-markers.html.md

 ## Multiple Instance

 A multi-instance activity is a way of defining repetition for a certain step in a business process.
-In programming concepts, a multi-instance matches the for each construct: it allows to execute a certain step or even a complete subprocess for each item in a given collection, sequentially or in parallel.
+In programming concepts, a multi-instance matches the `for each` construct: it allows execution of a certain step or even a complete subprocess for each item in a given collection, sequentially or in parallel.

 A multi-instance is a regular activity that has extra properties defined (so-called `multi-instance characteristics`) which will cause the activity to be executed multiple times at runtime.
 Following activities can become a multi-instance activity: